 Buried at Ranville War Cemetery, Normandy, France. |

-Ken Ayres's grandparents, and later his parents, ran the Farrier's Arms pub at the far southern end of the Abingdon Road.
-Ken worked as a lorry driver before the War; he and his younger brother Gordon both served, Ken in the army and Gordon in the RAF.
-Ken is commemorated both on the St Matthew's memorial and on the memorial in the church of St John the Evangelist in New Hinksey.
+Ken Ayres's grandparents, and later his parents, ran the Farriers Arms pub at the far southern end of the Abingdon Road.
+Ken worked as a lorry driver before the war; he and his younger brother Gordon both served, Ken in the army and Gordon in the RAF.
+Ken was killed in France in 1944 and is commemorated on the memorials in St Matthew's and St John the Evangelist in New Hinksey.

 |